gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 ### Is there an SQL style we should adhere to?

-Early on we've adoped a simple [style guide](https://github.com/meadmaker/sql-style-guide).
+Early on we've adopted a simple [style guide](https://github.com/meadmaker/sql-style-guide).
 It hasn't been updated for quite a while, but it was a good start.
 We're still using it.

 ### How do we test an SQL file?
 Do we even have to?

 This is a tricky one.
 No, there's no need.
 SQL is essentially a way to describe the data you want.
 However, we ended up with the following rules:

-1. write a full-blown integration test based on DB data only when you absolutetly need to (this really sucks, but sometimes you better be safe than sorry),
+1. write a full-blown integration test based on DB data only when you absolutely need to (this really sucks, but sometimes you better be safe than sorry),
 2. write a sanity-check test that verifies SQL syntax to not blow up when when executed.

 An RSpec test `spec/lib/sql/our_precious_feed_sql.rb` for the latter case would look like this: